Changes in British English pronunciation during the twentieth century

 expected to record all such tendencies.
 In extraneous

-words /ʒ/ is often adopted in an attempt to produce a
+words /ʒ/ was often adopted in an attempt to produce a

 more "accurate" rendering of foreign sounds.
 Examples of this commonly attempted mistakenly are Azerbaijan, Beijing, Borgia, doge, Perugia, Sergio and word-initially with Gigli which is usually/`ʒiːli/.